Control variates for variance-reduced ratio of means estimators

-The random variables $A, B, C,$ and $D$ are modelled as components of a four-dimensional Gaussian vector $(A, B, C, D)^\top \sim \mathcal{N}\left( \mu, \Sigma \right)$ with With these parameters, the ratio $R=\E[A]/\E[C]$ to be estimated equals 5.
+The random variables $A, B, C,$ and $D$ are modeled as components of a four-dimensional Gaussian vector $(A, B, C, D)^\top \sim \mathcal{N}\left( \mu, \Sigma \right)$ with With these parameters, the ratio $R=\E[A]/\E[C]$ to be estimated equals 5.
 All variances are normalized to one, so the covariance matrix coincides with the linear correlation matrix.
-For clarity, only the lower triangle of the covariance matrix is reported in each experiment.
-Unless otherwise specified, the sample size $n$ is 100. \\
+For clarity, only the lower triangle of the covariance matrix is reported in each experiment.\\ The sample size $n$ is 100. \\

 To assess how coefficients influence the CV/CV estimator, we compare performance across three covariance structures, defined as the set of pairwise covariances between $(A, B, C, D)$.
 The estimator's efficiency is directly driven by these parameters as derived in the variance formulas in Appendix \ref{sec:diff_var}, and as detailed in the condition for variance reduction with estimated coefficients in Theorem \ref{prop:cond_est_coef}.
 The first covariance structure corresponds to the best-case scenario for the optimal coefficients proposed in this work, highlighting the maximum potential variance reduction.
-The second corresponds to the worst-case scenario for the coefficients of \cite{gordon_efficient_1982}, i.e. the covariance structure that leads to the largest variance increase.
-The last one corresponds to the best-case scenario for the coefficients of \cite{gordon_efficient_1982}, providing a fair comparison between coefficients.
-The different covariance configurations are obtained by maximizing or minimizing the variance reduction using the formulas in \ref{sec:cv_mc}.
+The second covariance structure corresponds to the worst-case scenario for the coefficients of \cite{gordon_efficient_1982}, demonstrating the maximum variance increase possible.
+The last covariance structure corresponds to the best-case scenario for the coefficients of \cite{gordon_efficient_1982}, providing a fair comparison between coefficients.
+The different covariance configurations are obtained by maximizing or minimizing the variance reduction using the approximated formulas in Appendix \ref{sec:diff_var}.
 The optimization is carried out using the differential evolution algorithm \cite{storn_differential_1997}, a robust global optimizer suitable for the non-convex nature of the problem, with the objective function set to infinity whenever the tested covariance matrix is not positive definite.

 We emphasize that the presented covariance matrices are illustrative examples rather than the only scenarios that produce the following results.
 They are not 'necessary' conditions; for example, changing which variables are uncorrelated or flipping the signs in the matrix may lead to similar results.
 We use these scenarios to show how the estimator performs under specific regimes, acknowledging that many different structures can trigger the same statistical behavior.